sematic-ai/sematic/docs/ray.md

 When you use this code, it will:

 - Start up an ephemeral Ray cluster.
-If using the `LocalResolver`, the cluster will be backed by local processes.
-If using the `CloudResolver`, the cluster will be backed by Ray workers that are spun up on your Kubernetes worker.
+If using the `LocalRunner`, the cluster will be backed by local processes.
+If using the `CloudRunner`, the cluster will be backed by Ray workers that are spun up on your Kubernetes worker.
 - Ensure your dependencies are usable for training.
 Anything you can `import` and use in your Sematic functions can automatically be imported and used for the code